 The client experience is therefore paramount.
 Ultimately, it’s your people and how they approach client service that create that experience – and it happens across every touchpoint on the client journey.

 Understanding that it’s about the journey, and not the destination is the best step you can take toward the creation of sustained success for your clients and the firm.
-I encourage you to learn more about improving your client’s journey through Intapp’s OnePlace for Leaders and Partners solution that equips your firm with intelligence from activities across the entire client lifecycle, from sourcing through origination and execution.
+I encourage you to learn more about improving your client’s journey through Intapp’s OnePlace Leaders & Professionals solution that equips your firm with intelligence from activities across the entire client lifecycle, from sourcing through origination and execution.